loclv/blog/src/content/blog/dhutanga.md

 ---
-title: 'The 13 Dhutanga Practices: Ancient Buddhist Ascetic Disciplines'
+title: "The 13 Dhutanga Practices: Ancient Buddhist Ascetic Disciplines"
-description: 'An exploration of the thirteen Dhutanga practices (known in Vietnamese as 13 hạnh Đầu Đà), the voluntary ascetic disciplines followed by dedicated practitioners in the Theravada Buddhist tradition to cultivate renunciation and spiritual development.'
+description: "An exploration of the thirteen Dhutanga practices (known in Vietnamese as 13 hạnh Đầu Đà), the voluntary ascetic disciplines followed by dedicated practitioners in the Theravada Buddhist tradition to cultivate renunciation and spiritual development."
-pubDate: 'May 13 2025'
+pubDate: "May 13 2025"
-heroImage: '/pexels-elina-sazonova-1850535-medium.jpg'
+heroImage: "/pexels-elina-sazonova-1850535-medium.jpg"
 ---

-In the serene world of Theravada Buddhism, there exists a set of voluntary ascetic practices known as the Dhutanga (Pali: *dhutāṅga*).
-These thirteen practices, known in Vietnamese as *13 hạnh Đầu Đà*, represent the pinnacle of renunciation and spiritual discipline.
+In the serene world of Theravada Buddhism, there exists a set of voluntary ascetic practices known as the Dhutanga (Pali: _dhutāṅga_).
+These thirteen practices, known in Vietnamese as _13 hạnh Đầu Đà_, represent the pinnacle of renunciation and spiritual discipline.
 They are not required of all monastics but are undertaken by those seeking deeper detachment from worldly comforts and stronger commitment to the spiritual path.

 ## Origins and Purpose